Drennan98/Hangman/README.md

 You can find the live version of the site here [here](https://hangman0000-3387183dc1ef.herokuapp.com/).

-The word bank for the game features words which relate to this course and world of programming>
+The word bank for the game features words which relate to this course and world of programming.

 # Technologies Ued